notsorandomname/pytb/README.md

-# voodoo
+# pytb
-Utility for inspecting python stack of running process (2.7 only x64)
+Utility for inspecting python stack of running process (x64 linux only)